-The Indian markets have started today's session on a choppy note.
-Although the benchmark indices opened below the breakeven mark, they quickly surged into the positive territory.
-However, they have not managed to hold on to their gains since then.
-Asia is currently trading marginally in the green with Japan (up 0.7%) leading the pack of gainers.
-The US markets closed higher by 0.3% yesterday.
+Indian markets have started today's session a choppy note.
+Although the benchmark indices opened above yesterday's closing levels, they quickly slipped into the negative territory and have not managed to break out since then.
+Asia is currently trading marginally in the green with Malaysia (up 0.1%) leading the pack of gainers.
+The US markets also closed marginally higher yesterday.

-Currently in India, heavyweights from the BSE-Sensex are trading a mixed bag with engineering and auto stocks leading the pack of gainers.
-However, select metal and software majors are in the red.
-The BSE-Sensex is trading up by around 20 points, while the NSE-Nifty is up by around 5 points.
-Buying interest is also being witnessed among mid and small-cap stocks as the BSE-Midcap and BSE-Smallcap indices are trading higher by 0.5% and 0.6% respectively.
-The rupee is trading at 45.73 to the US dollar.
+Currently in India, heavyweights from the BSE-Sensex are trading a mixed bag with metal and telecom stocks leading the pack of gainers.
+However, select auto and power stocks are in the red.
+The BSE-Sensex is trading lower by around 30 point, while the NSE-Nifty is down by 5 points.
+However, buying interest is being witnessed among mid and small-cap stocks as the BSE Midcap and BSE Smallcap indices are trading higher by 0.2% and 0.5% respectively.
+The rupee is trading at 45.87 to the US dollar.